 SGS is committed to providing a safe environment for both our staff and our patients.
 The pandemic has rapidly changed how we live our daily lives and has had an enormous impact on the provision of essential services, including medical services.
 It is vital that if you are unwell, you can be appropriately assessed and treated although there have been some significant changes to how we practise.

 SGS has taken a number of precautions to reduce the chance of transmission of COVID-19 for our patients or staff while they visit the practice.
-If you are unwell or have been in contact with someone with COVID-19, you must not attend.
-The number of patients in the clinic will be restricted to ensure that appropriate physical distancing is being adhered to.
-We may request that you wait for your appointment in your car.
+If you are unwell, have COVID infection or have been in contact with someone with COVID-19, you must follow the government guidelines around isolating and repeat testing, before attending the practice.
+We endeavour to restrict the number of patients in the practice at one time and may request that you wait for your appointment in your car.
 Magazines will not be available to read.
-Prior to entering our rooms, you will need to sanitise your hands.
-The hard surfaces in the reception area, waiting area and consulting rooms are cleaned frequently and pens will be cleaned after use.
+Prior to entering our rooms, you will need to sanitise your hands and ensure you wear a face mask while inside the rooms.

-During this period, for phone consultations we will be charging the lower pensioner rate and pensioners will be bulk billed.
-The usual Medicare rebate is still applicable for phone consultations.
-See more.
+For phone and video consultations during this period, we will be charging the lower pensioner rate and pensioners will be bulk billed.

-At this time, it is so important that everyone ensures they reduce their risk of COVID infection.
-GESA, the gastrointestinal society in Australia, has released some updated information on (21 June 2021) about the COVID vaccines available and their advice around vacations for patients with chronic gastrointestinal illnesses.
+At this time, it is so important that everyone ensures they reduce their risk of severe COVID infection by following government advice around vaccinations.
+GESA, the gastrointestinal society in Australia, releases advice on COVID vaccines and their recommendations around vacations for patients with chronic gastrointestinal illnesses.